 8.6.
 The peak value of the test voltage may be measured by a peak voltmeter.
 In which case, take the root mean square value as being the value of the peak voltage thus measured divided by √2.

 8.6.1 The test voltage can also be measured by means of a voltmeter suitably connected to the input or output of the test transformer and calibrated against a sphere gap in place of the test electrodes.
-When the voltage is measured by an instrument connected to the input of the transformer care must be taken to ensure that the leakage current of a poor sample does not reduce the output voltage and so give false results.
+When the voltage is measured by an instrument connected to the input of the transformer, care must be taken to ensure that the leakage current of a poor sample does not reduce the output voltage and so give false results.

 8.7 After each set of 5 tests, examine the strips of insulating material, used to prevent flashover around the test specimens, for evidence of flashover or puncture.
-Disregard any test in which flashover occurs and repeat on a further specimen using new strips of insulating material.
+Disregard any test in which flashover has occured and repeat with a new specimen using new strips of insulating material.

+9. Results

+9.1.1 Record the nominal and measured thickness of the tested specimens.

+9.1.2 Record the method of conditioning.

+9.1.3 Record the minimum, maximum and central values of the voltage at breakdown for each of the specimens, expressed in kV for each specimen and kV/mm thickness for each specimen.

-9. Report
+10. Test Report

-9.1 The report shall contain the following:
+The report shall contain the following: